Ebonyi State: Geography

 It was one of the six states created in 1996 by the then federal military government of General Sani Abacha.
-Bounded by the states of Benue to the north for about 96 km (partly across the Ichelle and Igbe Rivers), Cross River to the east for 198 km (123 miles, partly across the River Aloma and Cross River), Abia to the south for 70 km (43 miles), and Enugu to the west.
+Bounded by the state of Benue to the north for about 96 km (partly across the Ichelle and Igbe Rivers), Cross River State to the east for 198 km or 123 miles (partly across the River Aloma and Cross River), Abia to the south for 70 km (43 miles), and Enugu to the west.
 The State of Ebonyi was created from parts of both Enugu State and Abia State, which were the Abakaliki division from Enugu State and the Afikpo division from Abia State respectively.
-It has three senatorial zones, the Abakaliki division make up Ebonyi North and Ebonyi Central senatorial zones, while the Afikpo, Ohaozara, Onicha and Ivo division make up the Ebonyi South senatorial zone.
+It has three senatorial zones, the Abakaliki division make up Ebonyi North and Ebonyi Central senatorial zones, while the Afikpo, Edda, Ohaozara, Onicha and Ivo division make up the Ebonyi South senatorial zone.
 Ebonyi has thirteen local government areas as well as local development centres created by the state government.
 It is home to eight prominent higher institutions of learning: Ebonyi State University, Abakaliki (EBSU); Alex Ekwueme Federal University Ndufu Alike Ikwo; Akanu Ibiam Federal Polytechnic, Unwana; Federal College of Agriculture, Ishiagu; Evangel University, Okpoto; Federal College of Education (Technical), Isu; Ebonyi State College of Education Ikwo (EBSCOEI); College of Health Sciences, Ezzamgbo; School of Nursing and Midwifery Mater Misericordiae Hospital, Afikpo; School of Nursing and Midwifery Alex Ekwueme Federal University Teaching Hospital, Abakaliki and Ebonyi State College of Health and Midwifery (EBSCONMU), Uburu.
 In 2021, three other universities were introduced by Governor David Umahi, Aeronautical Engineering and that of Technology in Ezza and Izzi Local Government Areas (LGA), and King David University of Medical Science, Uburu, Ohaozara LGA, Ebonyi State.

 Climate

 Ebonyi State has a humid tropical climate, with one rainy season and one dry season lasting for 8 and 4 months, respectively.
-The temperature typically ranges from 20 to 38 degrees Celsius during the dry season and from 16 to 28 degrees Celsius during the rainy season.
+The temperature typically ranges from 20 to 38 degrees Celsius or 68 to 100 degrees Fahrenheit during the dry season and from 16 to 28 degrees Celsius or 60 to 82 degrees Fahrenheit during the rainy season.
 Harmattan winds are common between December and January.
-The average annual temperature is 28 degrees Celsius, and the average annual humidity is 50-60%.
-The region receives an average annual precipitation of 2500mm.
+The average annual temperature is 28 degrees Celsius or 82 degrees Fahrenheit, and the average annual humidity is 50-60%.
+The region receives an average annual precipitation of 2500 mm.

 Demographics

-Ebonyi State is home to several distinct Igbo and Korring dialects, spoken in communities such as Edda, Ehugbo (Afikpo), Izzi, Ezza, Mgbo, Ikwo, Oshiri, Unwana, Akpoha, Okposi, Amasiri, and Onicha.
+Ebonyi State is home to several distinct Igbo and Korring dialects, spoken in communities such as Edda, Ehugbo (Afikpo), Izzi, Ezza, Ohofia, Mgbo, Ikwo, Oshiri, Unwana, Akpoha, Okposi, Amasiri, and Onicha.

 In some areas like Amuda-Okpolo, Ntezi-Okpoto, and Effium, people speak a mixed dialect that combines elements of Igbo and Korring languages.
 This mixed dialect also shares similarities with Kukelle, spoken in Ukelle in Cross River State, and Kufia, spoken in Ufia (Utonkon) in Benue State.

 Politics

 The State government is led by a democratically elected governor who works closely with members of the state's house of assembly.
-The Capital city of the state is Abakaliki.
+The capital city of the state is Abakaliki.